bartelsjoshuac/SAPG/ThreatModeling.md

 ## Part 2: Observations

-The tools has limitations in that it does not accomadate modern firewall design, load balancers, or application firewalls, all of which are used today to mitigate threats to the system in its enterity.
+The tools has limitations in that it does not accomodate many aspects of modern software development and network infrastructure, namely modern firewall design, load balancers, or application firewalls, all of which are used today to mitigate threats to the system in its enterity.
 While some of the flaws it can find automtically are valid, the majority are mitigated outside the scope of what the tool is considering.
-The tool is unable to digest the LDAP protocol and discover the more threats associated with LDAP.
+The tool is unable to digest the LDAP protocol and discover more threats associated with LDAP.
 Further, after simplifying the drawing to not include the in memory/in process btree database and cache as well as the log files, not much is left for the TFT tool to analyze.
+Because of this, our diagram is left feeling somewhat empty

+### Reflection